oldkingcone/C0wb0y/README.md

 nltk       <-------requires 'punkt' NLTK  libary
 (open interpreter )
-To install the needed templates for dialectical analysis, from inside of a python shell, run these commands:
+To install the needed templates for dialectal analysis, from inside of a python shell, run these commands:

 - ```import nltk```